AliciaPetgrave/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.forEach() iterates through the elements in the array and changes it. .map() will do the same but it also returns a new array with the results.

 2. What is the difference between a function and a method?

+Methods are functions inside of objects.

 3. What is closure?

+Closure give you access to the outer scope of a function from an inner function.

 4. Describe the four rules of the 'this' keyword.

+Window/Global Binding - the default setting for 'this'.
+Implicit Binding - whatever is to the left of the dot is the context for 'this'.
+New Binding - uses the keyword "new" to make a new object which 'this' points to.
+Explicit Binding - involves explicitly passing 'this' into a .call(), .apply(), or .bind() function.

 5. Why do we need super() in an extended class?

+super() allows you to access and inherit the attributes from the object's parent.

 ## Project Set up